 - Students may elect to complete a degree program under the most recent catalog.
 If this choice is made, then the student must complete all degree requirements specified in the selected catalog.

-- Students who transfer from one BGSU college to another follow the catalog of the time of their transfer.
+- Students who transfer from one BGSU college to another follow the catalog of the time of their transfer, with the exception of BG Perspective general education requirements; students will follow the BG Perspective general education requirements of their term of admission to the University.

 - Students who transfer from another institution follow the catalog of the time of their initial registration for courses at BGSU.